-Pensions represent one of the few last ‘tax breaks’ available to contractors.
+Pensions represent one of the last ‘tax breaks’ available to contractors.
 They provide the opportunity to reduce your tax liabilities while saving for retirement.

 Following significant changes introduced by the government in April 2015, you can decide how and when to draw down your pension income.